 - Health and dental insurance

-If the parties can come to an agreement, having a comprehensive separation agreement that covers these topics will help the parties move forward and avoid future conflict.
+If the parties can come to an agreement, having a comprehensive separation agreement that covers these topics will help the parties move forward and avoid future conflicts.

 This website includes information about legal issues and legal developments.
 Such materials are for informational purposes only and may not reflect the most current legal developments.
 These informational materials are not intended, and should not be taken, as legal advice on any particular set of facts or circumstances.
 You should contact an attorney for advice on specific legal problems.